experteer/blobsterix/README.md

 # Usage

 To install blobsterix simply do a:

   * gem install blobsterix

 This will install blobsterix with all its dependencies.
 After that you have to install the binary dependecies which are written above.
 Those are needed for the transformation pipeline not for the server itself.
 If you have your own transformations you might not need thoose.

-Now the server is basicly ready to run with "blobsterix server".
+Now the server is basicly ready to run with

+  * blobsterix server

 This will run the server in the current directory which will create a contents and a cache folder uppon the first request that needs them.
 If this is enough you are basicly done and you can use the server.
 When you need more control over the server you will have to create a server configuration.
 For this process there are generators shipped with blobsterix.

 # Config setup